logo

 Note that Outreach events are not usually open to the public, so are reported here only AFTER the event (Members can see planned Outreach dates in the Members Only section, Activity planning pages)

-MAS Team:- Robin (lead), Arthur, Adrian, James Q. and Steve (report)
+MAS Team :- Robin (lead), Andy, Arthur, James Q. and Steve (report)

 [top]